Harika-SVL/Shell-Scripting/notes.md

 * They are also referred as regex, RegEx
 * Truth about Regex:
-    * Most of the cases regex is defined as A regular expression is a declarative specification of describing the textual structure to match string
+    * Most of the cases regex is defined as ' A regular expression is a declarative specification of describing the textual structure to match string '
-    * The problem with above definition is regular expressions are not declarative, A regular expression is imperative.
-Regular expression is subroutine/function/method
+    * The problem with above definition is regular expressions are not `declarative`, but a regular expression is _**imperative**_ .
+Regular expression is `subroutine/function/method`

-* In What Language we write regular expressions.
-In Regular expressions we have six major dialects
+* In what language we write regular expressions ?
+ *  In Regular expressions we have six major dialects :
-     1. BRE:
+     1. BRE :
-        * This is basic regular expressions.
+        * This is basic regular expressions
-        * TOOLS: ed, sed, grep
+        * TOOLS : ed, sed, grep
-     2. ERE:
+     2. ERE :
         * GNU extended regular expressions
         * TOOLS & LANGUAGES : egrep, gawk, Notepad++, TCL
-     3. EMACS:
+     3. EMACS :
-        * This is Emacs regular expressions
+        * Emacs regular expressions
-        * TOOLS: Emacs
+        * TOOLS : Emacs
-     4. VIM:
+     4. VIM :
-        * TOOLS: VIM
+        * TOOLS : VIM
-     5. PCRE:
+     5. PCRE :
-        * This is PERL(5) compatible regular expressions
+        * PERL(5) compatible regular expressions
-        * TOOLS & LANGUAGES: PERL, .NET, APACHE, C#, Java, JavaScript, PHP, Powershell, Python, R, Ruby,
+        * TOOLS & LANGUAGES : PERL, .NET, APACHE, C#, Java, JavaScript, PHP, Powershell, Python, R, Ruby,
-     6. PSIX:
+     6. PSIX :
         * Perl 6 Regular Expressions
-        * LANGUAGES: Perl 6
+        * LANGUAGES : Perl 6

-* These dialects have similarities & dissimilarities.
-There are relationships b/w dialects
+* These dialects have similarities & dissimilarities and also relationships b/w them

 ![Alt text](shots/51.PNG)

-* How are regular expressions implemented?
+* How are regular expressions implemented ?

-    * Theoretically Regular expression are implemented on a Finite State machine(FSM).
-But Languages Practically implement regular expressions on stack-based machine.
+    * Theoretically `Regular expression` are implemented on a _**Finite State machine(FSM)**_.
+But languages practically implement regular expressions on `stack-based machine`.
-    * To understand regular expressions we will be using FSM
+    * To understand regular expressions we will be using _**FSM**_
-    * To search for a word cat in the text sequence in all six dialects mentioned above the regex is /cat/
+    * For example, to search for a word cat in the text sequence in all six dialects mentioned above the regex is `/cat/`
     * Let's represent cat in transition graph

 ![Alt text](shots/52.PNG)